-An emergency weekend meeting with the new Kanzler, Karl Buresch, his Finance Minister, the Austrian National Bank (OeB) and several foreign national banks was charmingly camouflaged with attendance at Vienna’s noble Trabrennbahn (Harness Racing Track).
+The state charmingly camouflaged an emergency weekend meeting with the new Kanzler, Karl Buresch, his Finance Minister, the Austrian National Bank (OeB) and several foreign national banks with attendance at Vienna’s noble Trabrennbahn (Harness Racing Track).
 In the days that followed, the government was able to announce a decent solution: A capital injection of 160 million Schilling, 100 million in treasury bonds and 30 million each from the OeB and the Rothschild bank.
-The deal made the Christian-Socialist government look like good crisis managers; even the opposition Socialists voted in favor.
+The deal made the Christian-Socialist government look like good crisis managers; even the opposition Socialists voted in favour.
 The CA Board half-heartedly accepted a little blame, citing general economic recession and a recently forced merger with another failed bank.

 The scandal was still to come.